Cooper Tires Logo

 Cooper Tires Logo History

 Despite being founded at the beginning of the 20th century, the first logo appeared closer to the 1950s.
 The discrepancy is related to the company’s dual birth.
 In 1914, the founders named the enterprise M&M Manufacturing Company and dealt with tire repair kits.
-The emergence of the world-famous Cooper Tires occurred in 1946 when they determined the exact direction of activity and changed the name.
-The company is distinguished by its consistency and, until its acquisition in 2021, introduced only two logos.
+The world-famous Cooper Tires emerged in 1946, when they determined the exact direction of their activities and changed the name.
+The company is distinguished by its consistency and, until its 2021 acquisition, introduced only two logos.

 What is Cooper Tires?